 Fraud Under and Over $5,000: Penalties and the Importance of Contacting a Tax Fraud Defence Lawyer in Toronto

 What is fraud in Canada?
 In Canada, everyone who, by deceit, falsehood or other fraudulent means, defrauds any person or the public at large of any property, money, valuable security or any service is guilty of fraud.

 If you’ve been charged with fraud, the repercussions could be severe.
 Indeed, there are many other serious consequences that flow from being found guilty of fraud besides just the possible jail sentence.
 These other consequences include being able to find employment and being able to enter the United States.
 We strongly urge you to contact an experienced criminal defence lawyer immediately.

 Erickson Law is a trusted criminal defence lawyer in Toronto and has been successfully defending people charged with fraud and other financial crimes for more than 20 years.
-With the approaching tax season, you may find yourself in need of an experienced tax evasion defence lawyer.
+With the approaching tax season, you may find yourself in need of an experienced tax evasion defence & tax fraud defence lawyer in Toronto.

 Erickson has accumulated a wealth of knowledge at all levels of court and can develop the best defence after reviewing your charges, arrest and personal circumstances.